sjc200/google-contacts-share/README.md

 ## How It Works

 1. Each account runs the same script on a 15-minute trigger
+2. On each run, the script acquires a lock to prevent both accounts writing to the Sheet simultaneously
-2. On each run, the script reads all contacts labelled "share" and writes them to a shared Google Sheet (push)
+3. The script reads all contacts labelled "share" and writes them to the shared Sheet (push)
-3. It then reads any rows in the Sheet written by the *other* account that haven't been imported yet, creates them as new contacts, and tags them "share" (pull)
+4. It then reads any rows written by the *other* account that haven't been imported yet, and creates or merges them into this account (pull)
-4. Imported rows are marked so they're never processed again
+5. Processed rows are marked so they are never processed again
+6. If logging is enabled, a summary of each sync run is written to a log tab in the same Sheet

 ---